Town of Banff

 02. Chuck’s Steakhouse

-The place to go for premium Alberta beef.
-The cuts here are sourced from generations of father-to-son Angus breeding and rearing farms.
-Sit down in the elegant dining room for an intimate affair or book the space out for a large party.
+The perfect place to enjoy premium Alberta beef.
+The cuts come from Angus farms passed down through generations, from father to son.
+Settle into the elegant dining room for an intimate meal, or reserve the space for a large group at Chuck's Steakhouse.

 • Hummus with olive oil in the background

-This friendly, local establishment has been serving up fresh Greek cuisine for decades.
-This local hot spot features a menu of top ingredients with plenty of halal, vegetarian, and gluten-free options.
+This friendly local establishment has been serving fresh Greek cuisine for decades.
+This popular spot offers a menu made with high-quality ingredients, featuring many halal, vegetarian, and gluten-free options.

 • Wine on a low table with people in the background

-Wishing to soak in a summer day with live music on a sunny patio?
-Or curl up beside a campfire on a terrace patio?
-Then The Bison is the place.
-Sit down to a menu of ingredients sourced from passionate local suppliers who focus on seasonal freshness.
+In the mood to enjoy a summer day listening to live music on a sunny patio?
+Or to cozy up by a fire pit on a terrace?
+Then The Bison is the perfect place.
+Settle in and enjoy a menu made with ingredients sourced from passionate local producers, with a focus on seasonal freshness.

 • Hike tunnel mountain